alaminarif/alaminarif/README.md

 - ✉️ You can contact me at **arifurr231@gmail.com**

 - 🧠 I’m currently learning **PostgreSQL, Prisma**
-- 🌍 I'm based in Patuakhali, Bangladesh.
+- 🌍 I'm based in Dhaka, Bangladesh.

 </div>
 <!-- &nbsp; -->